 - A previously uploaded virtual DVD/CD ISO image for installing an operating system

-Creating a virtual machine creates not only persistent VM configuration parameters but also creates virtual disks using the SCRIBE distributed storage pool that attaches to the VM when started.
-SC//HyperCore VMs can access their virtual disks directly as if they are local disks without using any SAN or NAS protocols, regardless of which node the VM is running on at the time.
+Creating a virtual machine creates persistent VM configuration parameters and virtual disks using the Scale Computing Reliable Independent Block Engine (SCRIBE) distributed storage pool that attaches to the VM when started.
+SC//HyperCore VMs can access their virtual disks directly as if they are local disks without using any SAN or NAS protocols, regardless of which node the VM is running on.

 Because all SC//HyperCore capable nodes have access to the entire pool of storage, virtual machine placement on nodes is determined by the availability of compute resources (RAM and CPU).